 - This is especially appealing if you have a way to get your other incidental commands (usually navigate, sometimes repair) met with tokens provided by a Comms Net Gozanti or Tarkin or you've got spare command dials coming in from Thrawn, etc.

-- On a Comms Net Gozanti that intends to keep feeding tokens to a fleet command upgrade on a nearby ISD and that Gozanti can make full use of the command dial for itself.
+- On a Comms Net Gozanti that intends to keep feeding tokens to a fleet command upgrade and that Gozanti can make full use of the command dial for itself.

-- The easiest example of this would be an Assault Carrier (red die) Gozanti using concentrate fire dials while feeding concentrate fire tokens to an Intensify Firepower!
-ISD - the Intensify Firepower!(exclamation point!) effect will even out the Gozanti's own dice and with two red dice at long range, the Gozanti can still contribute to combat reasonably for its cost.
+- The easiest example of this would be an Assault Carrier (red die) Gozanti using concentrate fire dials while feeding concentrate fire tokens to an Intensify Firepower ISD - the Intensify Firepower effect will even out the Gozanti's own dice and with two red dice at long range, the Gozanti can still contribute to combat.

 - This is another benefit over Wulff in that Wulff can't save tokens that are discarded or removed, only those that are spent.
 Grint doesn't care.